 If left unattended, the flanges can begin to crack and chip.
 Fortunately, you don’t need an expensive new hatch or a complicated fiberglass repair.
 Instead, a simple rebuild of the bottom of the flanges with epoxy often suffices and at a very stingy cost.

 After the thickness of the flanges has been restored, the front edge of the hatch should clear the cabin roof and not screech.

 Masking tape.
 It’s not just for painting anymore

-To prepare the surfaces, I used an abrasive mesh wheel in a drill to remove all paint and loose fiberglass where the epoxy would need to adhere.
-Then I wiped everything down well with Acetone.
+2. Prepare the bottoms of the flange surfaces.
+Turn the hatch upside down and use an abrasive mesh wheel in a drill or a similar tool to remove all paint and loose fiberglass anywhere the epoxy needs to adhere.
+Then wipe everything down well with Acetone.

-To contain the epoxy, I wrapped masking tape around the outer and inner edges of each flange.
-I rubbed down half of the tape width on the hatch and left the other half of the width standing free.
-This made a simple mold that could easily be peeled off.
-Be sure to seal off the ends and not leave any gaps in the tape or the epoxy will run out.
+3. To contain the epoxy, wrap masking tape around the outer and inner edges of each flange.
+Affix half of the tape width to the hatch and leave the other half of the width standing free.
+This makes a simple mold that can be easily peeled off.
+Be sure to seal off the ends and do not leave any gaps in the tape or the epoxy will run out.

-The last step is to sand the edges flat and slightly rounded with 80 grit sandpaper on a hand-held belt sander or sanding block.
+7. Sand the edges flat and round them over slightly with 80 grit sandpaper on a hand-held belt sander or sanding block.
 No gel coat or painting needed.

 8. Test the fit of the flanges in the slots of the teak hatch slides.
 If necessary, remove more epoxy until the flanges slide easily without binding.